KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

     - Paste the public key into the file, then save and exit.
     - To confirm that the key works, open a new terminal on your desktop/laptop and run `ssh dragonhound@<SERVER_IP>`.
 If everything is working, you should be logged in without being asked for a password.
 - **[Disable password authentication](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04#disabling-password-authentication-on-your-server)**
-    - **Make sure you have added your SSH key to the server and confirmed it is woring before doing this!**
+    - **Make sure you have added your SSH key to the server and confirmed it is working before doing this!**
     - Open the SSH daemon config file with `sudo nano /etc/ssh/sshd_config`
     - Find the line that says `#PasswordAuthentication yes` and change it to `PasswordAuthentication no` then save and exit the file.
     - Restart the SSH daemon with `sudo systemctl restart sshd`